d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

 ```

 The GoogLeNet model is computationally complex.
 Note the large number of
-relatively arbitrary hyperparameters in terms of the number of channels chosen, the number of blocks prior to dimensionality reduction, the relative partitioning of capacity across channels, etc.; Much of it is due to the
+relatively arbitrary hyperparameters in terms of the number of channels chosen, the number of blocks prior to dimensionality reduction, the relative partitioning of capacity across channels, etc. Much of it is due to the
 fact that at the time when GoogLeNet was introduced, automatic tools for network definition or design exploration
 were not yet available.
-For instance, by now we take it for granted that a competent DL framework is capable of inferring dimensionalities of input tensors automatically.
-At the time, many such configurations had to be specified explicitly by the experimenter, thus ofen slowing down active experimentation.
-Moreover, the tools needed for automatic exploration are still in flux and initial experiments largely amounted to costly brute force exploration, genetic algorithms and similar strategies.
+For instance, by now we take it for granted that a competent deep learning framework is capable of inferring dimensionalities of input tensors automatically.
+At the time, many such configurations had to be specified explicitly by the experimenter, thus often slowing down active experimentation.
+Moreover, the tools needed for automatic exploration were still in flux and initial experiments largely amounted to costly brute force exploration, genetic algorithms, and similar strategies.

 For now the only modification we will carry out is to
 [**reduce the input height and width from 224 to 96